-You will receive an invitation to join this group to your Hunter College email address.
+An invitation to join the Piazza discussion board will be sent to your Hunter College email address close to the start of the semester.
 You should accept this invitation.
-Your Hunter email address can be used for reading and sending messages to the group, but unless you have a Google email address, you will not be able to access the group's home page to read old messages.
-If you do not have a Google email address, I suggest that you obtain one.
-If you do, you can request to join the group with that address.
-In fact, you can request to join the group with any email address, you choose, and I will accept the request.
+Your Hunter email address can be used for reading and sending messages to the group, or you can change the email address or add another on the settings page.
+In fact, you can request to join the group with any email address you choose, at http://piazza.com/hunter.cuny/fall2016/csci23501